aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

 - LED RGB x1: https://s.click.aliexpress.com/e/_AccXHT
 - RFID RC522 x1 (optional) : https://s.click.aliexpress.com/e/_Am0LAH

-**to get the complete Part list in a BOM file, consider supporting this repostitory by maing a small donation.
+**to get the complete Part list in a BOM file, consider supporting this repostitory by making a small donation.
 Links on the side and at the top.
 Thank you**

 <br>